brian8181/streamy-cpp/README.md

 # Streamy

-Streamy base on Smarty is a template engine for C++, facilitating the separation of presentation (HTML/CSS) from application logic.
+Streamy base on Smarty (for php) is a template engine for C++, facilitating the separation of presentation (HTML/CSS) from application logic.